 Agri-bio technology facility was established at the University of Lahore for teaching and research in the year 2013.
-During this period the facility has come of age and now comprises three greenhouses, cactus garden, tissue culture lab and chemical biology lab among others.
+During this period, the facility has come of age and now comprises three greenhouses, cactus garden, tissue culture lab, and chemical biology lab.
 Recently a full crop of off-season tomatoes has been harvested.

 Furthermore, an economically important plant (Stevia) has been grown by tissue culture in large quantities.
 As a result, an agreement has been drawn for supplying 50,000 plants to local commercial growers.
 This plant is used as zero-calorie sweeteners in a large number of preparations.
-Using the similar techniques of tissue culture, a number of food crops such as potato cultivar and flowering plants such as carnation and Lilium.
+Using similar tissue culture techniques, a number of food crops such as potato cultivar and flowering plants such as carnation and Lilium.

 Recently the livestock sector has emerged as a priority sector.
 Livestock has been subsistence sector dominated by smallholders to meet their needs of milk, food, and cash income on a daily basis.
 In the rural areas, livestock is considered as a more secure source of income for the small farmers and landless poor’s.

 It has become an important source of employment generation in rural areas.
 The poverty incidence in Pakistan is determined by income variability and thus livestock is the best hope for poverty reduction as it can uplift the socio-economic conditions of our rural masses.